Explore the timeless charm of Pencarrow House and Gardens this year!

 - The Gardens: The gardens are beautiful year-round, starting with Snowdrop Sundays in February.
 March brings over 400 varieties of camellias and rhododendrons, followed by bluebells and wild garlic in May and June.
 The Memorial Garden shines in summer, and autumn features hydrangeas and vibrant ancient trees!

 - The Art: Admire an impressive collection of fine paintings, including family portraits by Sir Joshua Reynolds and riverscape views of London by Samuel Scott.
-A family favorite is a tableau of the Four Misses St Aubyn in front of St Michael’s Mount by Sir Arthur Devis.
+A family favourite is a tableau of the Four Misses St Aubyn in front of St Michael’s Mount by Sir Arthur Devis.
 Other notable artists featured include Richard Wilson, Henry Raeburn, and Charles Brooking.

 - Peacock Café: Enjoy light lunches, homemade cakes with gluten-free options, and the quintessential cream tea.
 The café prides itself on using locally sourced Cornish produce.
 Adjacent to the café, children can enjoy a charming play area with an enchanting Wendy house complete with a slate roof.